ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 			set -o nounset  # Treat any unset variables as an error module --quiet purge  # Reset the modules to the system default

-			# Load the python3 module.
+			# Load the python module.
 			module load Beast/2.6.4-GCC-9.3.0

 			# Run starbeast2.